What are Articles of Incorporation?

-Incorporating a business in certain states allows firms to enjoy tax cuts on some of their operating costs.
-Some of these costs include the cost of production, employee wages, insurance costs, retirement benefits and investments in green energy.
+Incorporating a business in certain states enables firms to enjoy tax cuts on some of their operating costs.
+Some of these costs include the cost of production, employee wages, insurance costs, retirement benefits, and investments in green energy.
 The tax cuts help the corporation reduce its overall tax liability substantially.

 3. Protection from liabilities